 However, despite the increased penetration of class D amplifiers in portable music systems, the system-level design of the amplifier remains a major concern for audio system designers.
 Besides, ensuring optimized performance of such amplifiers in low-voltage applications remains a challenge for these designers.
 One of the most speculated design considerations for these amplifiers is the selection of the output filter.
 With a declining profit margin in the portable audio system market, the trade-off between the cost and the performance of the output filter is a major challenge for system-level designers in the class D audio amplifier market.

-Some of the major companies operating in the global audio class D amplifier market include STMicroelectronics NV, Texas Instruments Incorporated, Analog Devices Inc., ON Semiconductor Corporation, Infineon Technologies AG, Cirrus Logic Inc., ROHM Co.
+Some of the key players operating in the global class D audio amplifier market are STMicroelectronics N.V., Texas Instruments Incorporated, Analog Devices Inc., ON Semiconductor Corporation, Infineon Technologies AG, Cirrus Logic Inc., ROHM Co.
 Ltd. (ROHM Semiconductor), NXP Semiconductors N.V., Monolithic Power Systems Inc. and Intersil Corporation.

 What is the current scenario of the global class D audio amplifier market?

 What are the emerging technologies for the development of class D audio amplifiers?

 What are the historical and present size of the market segments and their future potential?